-For suggested text for the press release and for emails to venues, promoters and music groups, see Online Appendix:
+For suggested text for the press release and for emails to venues, promoters and music groups, see Online Appendix: Publicity campaign part 1.

 The importance of getting key local individuals on board cannot be overstated.
 Local 'movers and shakers' such as journalists or key venue staff can be incredibly helpful in spreading the word about the census closer to the time.